 Blueberry Sauce

 Sometimes, you just need a little Blueberry Sauce.
 When you make pancakes or french toast and are bored with maple syrup-use blueberry sauce.
-When that vanilla ice cream looks bare and you need a change from hot fudge-use blueberry sauce.
-When you want a change from orange or cherry sauce for duck (or chicken)-use blueberry sauce.
-And, last but not least-when you’re serving blintzes (homemade or bought), add blueberry sauce.
+When that vanilla ice cream looks bare and you need a change from hot fudge; when you want a change from orange or cherry sauce for duck (or chicken); and last but not least when you’re serving blintzes (homemade or bought), add blueberry sauce.
 I based this sauce on frozen blueberries so they’re readily available and sweet all year round.
 It takes just moments to make and is not too sweet.
 Enjoy!

 Prep time: 5 minutes